-- As in many other Latin America and Caribbean countries, beans are a Dominican diet staple.
-The daily lunchtime dish is known as La Bandera Dominicana - The Dominican Flag, and it consists of rice and beans, and chicken or beef.
+- As in many other Latin American and Caribbean countries, beans are a Dominican diet staple.
+The daily lunchtime dish is known as La Bandera Dominicana - The Dominican Flag, consisting of white rice, red beans, and chicken or beef.

 - There are several claims to the national dish.
 Most people would say it is La Bandera, and other contenders include Sancocho, a meaty stew with root vegetables, and Mangú, mashed green plantains.